ajfisher/datatium/slides.md

 Notes:

-However even if you are fully mobile and you've done a good job I think many organisations have missed a critical point.
-Again we've focussed on what was in front of us and not thought about what we're doing.
+However even if you are fully mobile and you've done a good job I think many organisations have missed a critical feature about what underpins what's happening in behaviour right now because we're a little fixated on screens.

 ---